dpella/WebDP/README.md

 OpenAPI Generator to automatically generate client and server code that implements the communication protocol defined in the WebDP API, making it easy for both DP users and implementors to join the project’s proposed ecosystem.
-In this fashion, DP users can easily start using any WebDP compliant server to execute differentially private queries using either an automatically generated client in their programming language of choice, or by encoding requests directly using the familiar JSON format.
+In this fashion, DP users can easily start using any WebDP-compliant server to execute differentially private queries using either an automatically generated client in their programming language of choice, or by encoding requests directly using the familiar JSON format.